 How to search Social Networks

-Don’t get us wrong, Google should till be your first and foremost attempt when trying to find someone online.
+Don’t get us wrong, Google should still be your first and foremost attempt when trying to find someone online.
 The old trick of putting in “Fred Harris site:facebook.com” is still very effective even today.
-Google results using this method can show results that even Facebook own search function when your logged in may not yield results.
-While were on the topic of Google, another trick we use is to try out your normal search in google but try it on google images instead.
-It may not make sense initially, but google tends to store image results in their search engine longer than textual results (when a user makes their profile private).
+Google results using this method can show results that even Facebook’s own search function when you’re logged in may not yield results.
+While we’re on the topic of Google, another trick we use is to try out your normal search in google but try it on google images instead.
+It may not make sense initially, but Google tends to store image results in their search engine longer than textual results (when a user makes their profile private).

 Finding users on Facebook, Linkedin and Twitter

-Expert advice from us: We’ve found that people like to use a combination own names in their email addresses or Expert advice from us: We’ve found that people like to use a combination own names in their email addresses or usernames, and add a number at the end of them.
+Expert advice from us: We’ve found that people like to use a combination of own names in their email addresses or Expert advice from us: We’ve found that people like to use a combination of their own names in their email addresses or usernames and add a number at the end of them.
 So, be patient and try various combinations (if you know their full name).

 Search Engines to find someone online